jtaylorcpp/streaming-metrics-example/README.md

 Where:

-  1. bins: number of time stamps to aggregate where 5 would make [0:00:00 = 0:00:04] 1 bin
+  1. bins: number of time stamps to aggregate where 5 would make [0:00:00 - 0:00:04] 1 bin

-  2. threshold: the mean value to be reach to have the system form an alter
+  2. threshold: the mean value to be reached to have the system form an alert

   3. threshold_bins: the number of bins to be averages (multiple can be supplied but must be a list)